MiclAnglz/eCommerceSite/README.md

 • A secure login for existing users.

 • A shopping cart for users to add items.
-The user must be able to add items regardless if they are logged in or browsing.
+The user is able to add items regardless if they are logged in or browsing.
 The program only allows a user to checkout once logged in.

-• Form validation for "login", "register" and "add to cart" pages
+• Form validation for "login", "register" and "add to cart" pages.

 <strong>Once logged in the program will:</strong>